habibieebhy/xmlRunner/README.md

 # NOTE:
 1. IN DEVELOPMENT : Must Run both ports "npm run dev" for frontend and "python3 app.py" for backend and then run "python3 xmlRead.py" separately to work.

 2. IN (AFTER) BUILD : After running npm run build, flask backend looks for static files from frontend in the "dist" folder so only running "python3 app.py" and then run "python3 xmlRead.py" will work.
-UI will display on port 5050.
+UI will display on port 5050 or 5000.